openedx/edx-documentation/en_us/course_authors/source/video/video_prereqs.rst

 #.
 Agree to the terms and then click **Done**.
 The list of channels now
    includes the channel that you just created.

 #.
-Contact the edX media team at ``media@edx.org``.
-After you create the
+Contact edX partner support at ``partner-support@edx.org``.
+After you create
-   channel for a course, the media team can enable the video upload feature for that course in Studio.
+   the channel for a course, the partner support team can enable the video upload feature for that course in Studio.

 Optionally, give management access to the channel to members of the corresponding course team.